arnis-prieditis/edi_socket_detection/README.md

 ## Notes
 - Place any custom model weights into `assets/` and adjust the model path when running the script.
-- The script works with a RealSense depth camera connected to the device
+- The script works with a RealSense depth camera connected to the device.

 For more information on the AI Toolbox concept and tooling, see https://github.com/aims50toolbox/aitoolbox